Eugene Bullard: Marching Regiment of the Foreign Legion

 World War I began in August 1914.
 On October 19, 1914, Bullard enlisted and was assigned to the 3rd Marching Regiment of the Foreign Legion (R.M.L.E.), as foreign volunteers were allowed only to serve in the Foreign Legion.

 By 1915, Bullard was a machine gunner and saw combat on the Somme front in Picardy.
 In May and June, he was at Artois, and in the fall of that year fought in the Second Battle of Champagne (September 25 – November 6, 1915) along the Meuse River.
 He was assigned to the 3rd Marching Regiment of the 1st Foreign Regiment.
-On July 13, he joined the 2nd Marching Regiment of the 1st Foreign Regiment and also served with the 170th French Infantry Regiment.
+On July 13, 1915, he joined the 2nd Marching Regiment of the 1st Foreign Regiment and also served with the 170th French Infantry Regiment.
 The 2nd Marching Regiment of the 1st Foreign Regiment and the 2nd Marching Regiment of the 2nd Foreign Regiment were serving as part of the 1st Moroccan Division.
 Commanded initially by Hubert Lyautey, Resident-General of Morocco at the outbreak of World War I, the division was a mix of the Metropolitan and Colonial French troops, including Legionnaires, zouaves and tirailleurs.
 Towards the end of the war, the 1st Moroccan Division became one of the most decorated units in the French Army.
 The Foreign Legion suffered high casualties in 1915.
 It started the year with 21,887 soldiers, NCOs, and officers, but ended with only 10,683.
 As a result, the Foreign Legion units fighting on the Western front were put in reserve for reinforcement and reorganization.
-On November 11, 1915, 3,316 survivors from the 1e and the 2e Étranger were merged into one unit — the Marching Regiment of the Foreign Legion (Régiment de Marche de la Légion étrangère), which in 1920 became the 3rd Foreign Regiment of the Foreign Legion.
+On November 11, 1915, the 3,316 survivors from the 1e and the 2e Étranger were merged into one unit – the Marching Regiment of the Foreign Legion (Régiment de Marche de la Légion étrangère), which in 1920 became the 3rd Foreign Regiment of the Foreign Legion.
 Bullard participated in the fighting on the Somme, Champagne, and Verdun, where he was severely wounded on March 5, 1916.

-As for the Americans and other volunteers, they were allowed to transfer to the Metropolitan French Army units, including the 170th French Infantry Regiment.
-The 170th had a reputation of crack troops, being nicknamed Les Hirondelles de la Mort (in English, 'The Swallows of Death').
-Bullard opted to serve in the 170th Infantry Regiment and the 170 military insignia is displayed on his uniform collar.
-In the beginning of 1916, the 170th Infantry along with the 48th French Infantry Division, to which the regiment belonged from February 1915 to December 1916, was sent to Verdun.
+The Americans and other volunteers were allowed to transfer to the Metropolitan French Army units, including to the 170th French Infantry Regiment.
+The 170th had a reputation as crack troops, being nicknamed Les Hirondelles de la Mort (in English, 'The Swallows of Death').
+Bullard opted to serve in the 170th Infantry Regiment, and the 170 military insignia is displayed on his uniform collar.
+At the start of 1916, the 170th Infantry along with the 48th French Infantry Division, to which the regiment belonged from February 1915 to December 1916, was sent to Verdun.
 During his convalescence, Bullard was cited for acts of valor at the orders of the regiment on July 3, 1917, and was awarded the croix de guerre.